Enyby/APK-Info/README.md

 # APK-Info functionalities
 - Support up to latest API Levels available
 - To add future SDK don't require program changes because is defined in external ini file.
-- Multilanguage GUI.
-It's possible add new language without program change, but hust editing external INI file.
+- Multilingual GUI.
+It's possible add new language without program change, but just editing external INI file.
 - Automatic recognition of OS language and set the right GUI language (en/fr/hu/id/it/pl/sk)
-- Optiont in configuration file to force a specifc GUI language
+- Option in configuration file to force a specifc GUI language
-- Optiont in configuration file to define pre and post filename characters
+- Option in configuration file to define pre and post filename characters
-- Automatic log of the operation (that can be dsiabled via external ini file)
+- Automatic log of the operation (that can be disabled via external ini file)
 - Windows shell integration (optional)

 # Download